TIBHannover/ckanext-sfb-search/README.md

  # ckanext-sfb-search-extension

-Extending ckan search to search inside the csv/xlsx data resources in ckan.
-Besides, it creates tags for a dataset automatically based on the csv/xlsx columns' titles.
+Extending ckan search to:

+- Search for dataset based on the column names in csv/xlsx data resources.

+- Search for dataset based on linked publications (look at: https://github.com/TIBHannover/ckanext-Dataset-Reference)

+- Autotag a dataset on creation.

 ## Requirements